-Use the New operator to create an instance of a TDBISAMFunction object using the constructor.
+Call the Create constructor to create an instance of a TDBISAMFunction object.
 However, you should never need to create an instance of the TDBISAMFunction object since one is automatically created when using the CreateFunction method of the TDBISAMFunctions object.

 5.12 TDBISAMFunctionParam Component